biancajiang/chat/README.md

       http://<prefix>-node-chat.mybluemix.net/chat

-4. Unit Tests
+UNIT TESTS

   Three server unit tests are available from /test/chatTest.js, using unit.js framework:

     1) server broadcasts to all users when a new user is added
     2) serer broadcasts group message to all
     3) server sends private message from one user to another To run the tests:

     1) load the source as decribed above
     2) run "npm install"
     3) start a local server by running "node app.js"
-    3) from a new terminal window, run "mocha -R spec"
+    4) from a new terminal window, run "mocha -R spec"

 TODO: